Tracy Workers’ Compensation Attorney

 Seeking Workers’ Compensation in San Joaquin County

 Were you injured in a workplace accident?
 Have you been diagnosed with an illness or medical condition related to your employment?
-You are likely entitled to benefits under the California workers’ compensation system—and Pacific Workers’ Compensation Law Center can help.
+You are likely entitled to benefits under the California workers’ compensation system—and Pacific Workers', The Lawyers for Injured Workers can help.

 With more than 130 years of collective experience, our attorneys dedicate all of their time, resources, and efforts to helping injured California workers get back on their feet.
 We have a 98% success rate in helping our clients obtain the benefits they are owed, and we are not afraid to go up against employers, insurance companies, and other powerful entities in our pursuit of fair and rightful compensation.